Onderzoeksleider Distributed Sensor Systems

 Personal research philosophy

-I have a love for science and technology and am willing to work on any project that catches my interest.
-Our research at Distributed sensor systems is defined within three themes: health, sustainability, and intelligent sound and vision.
-These themes are broad enough that nearly any research topic can be accommodated.
-However, I also believe that our research must be guided and driven by someone within Fontys who is personally invested in the research.
-Furthermore, I strongly believe that research should have some prospect of providing a benefit to society.
-In collaboration with private businesses, local institutes, and other Fontys research groups, we work to provide cost effective, realistic solutions to a variety of problems.
-You can find examples of our current research on this website.
+I have a love for science and technology, and I am willing to work on any project that catches my interest.
+The three themes of our group are broad enough that almost any research topic can fit, but I hold to two conditions.
+Research must be driven by someone within Fontys who is personally invested in it, and it must have a realistic prospect of providing benefit to society.
+In collaboration with private businesses, local institutes, and other Fontys research groups, we work towards practical solutions.
+And I keep coming back to one thing.
+We should not underestimate ourselves, and we should not underestimate our students.
+With the right guidance they often achieve more than they expect of themselves, and that, in turn, shapes the kind of research we are able to do.